HelpViewer/HelpViewer/FuturePlans.md

 - Author help
 - Editor for creating help files (possibly also sh scripts for build full text search)
 - Improve reading of markdowns - filter out YAML, TOML, JSON headings (currently not touching them) - getting information partially from them
-- Allow synonyms in keywords: chair -> chair;armchair;throne -> one row will be divided into 3 words with the same mapping
 - Converting TEX file from archive to md format (investigation if possible, base support only?)
 - Improve WCAG and other standards